vhic-o/myproject/README.md

 Trending Now: Displays a list of current trending articles.

 Main News Categories: Click on "Read More" for more detailed articles in categories such as Health, Sports, Economy, Entertainment, and Technology.

+Contributing
+Feel free to fork this project and submit issues or pull requests.
+If you have improvements or new features you'd like to contribute, don't hesitate to create a pull request!